mitchellspryn/magellan-core/workspace/README.md

 roslaunch launch/autonomous_drive.launchtemplate
 ```

-This will open up the control webpage at <robot_ip>:12345
+This will open up the control webpage at <robot_ip>:12345.
+The robot will start moving approximately 6 seconds after the program is started.

 ## Drive in a predefined path and save collected data to a rosbag
 ```